rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 the odious `im_str!` macro was deprecated -- using inline strings directly (and anything `AsRef<str>`) simply works.
 Most functions also make extensive use of RAII-style drop tokens to track `begin`/`end` calls.
-Lastly, updated to current Dear ImGui v1.84, and bound to the new APIs, including the new Tables API.
+Lastly, it was updated to use current Dear ImGui v1.84, and bound to the new APIs, including the new Tables API.

 [imgui-rs]: https://github.com/imgui-rs/imgui-rs
 [v0.8.0]: https://github.com/imgui-rs/imgui-rs/releases/tag/v0.8.0